chendrak/BelowTheStoneTemplate/Readme.md

-﻿# Below the Stone - Mod Tempalte
+﻿# Below the Stone - Mod Template

 This is a template repository for Below the Stone Mods.
 It Is a clone of [PitchDark](https://github.com/MSchmoecker/PitchDark), stripped down to the minimum.